Calculator-Online.net

 • Rolle's Theorem: A restricted form of the mean value theorem was proved by Michel Rolle in the year 1691, the outcome was what is now known as Rolle's theorem, and was applied to polynomials, developed without the use of calculus

-• Mean Value Theorem (General Form): The latest form of meal value theorem was proved by Augustin Cauchy in 1823
+• Mean Value Theorem (General Form): The latest form of mean value theorem was proved by Augustin Cauchy in 1823

 This theorem also known as the First Mean Value Theorem allows showing the increment of a given function (f) on a specific interval through the value of a derivative at an intermediate point.